AhmedWarlock/foundations-of-ml/README.md

 In this folder, you will find:

-- `neural_network.py`: Python implementation of a basic neural network architecture.
-- `data_processing.py`: Module for data preprocessing and normalization.
-- `examples.ipynb`: Jupyter Notebook with examples demonstrating the usage of the neural network on various datasets.

-## Contributing

-Contributions to this repository are welcome.
-If you have any suggestions, improvements, or bug fixes, please feel free to open an issue or submit a pull request.

-## License

-This repository is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

-## Acknowledgments
+- `data.py`: This file contains data generation of a random dataset with 800 samples generated  using random.random.randn to generate random numbers from the normal distribution.
+Also, it includes splitting the data into train and test sets.
+- `utils.py`: Contains The activations function and it's derivative and other utility functions.

-- [Author Name](https://github.com/author): Thank you for the foundational code and examples.
+- `model.py`: Contains the model for the classification algorithm.
-- [Contributor Name](https://github.com/contributor): Thank you for your valuable contributions.
+- `main.py`.

 ## Contact

-For any questions or inquiries, please contact [email@example.com](mailto:email@example.com).
+For any questions or inquiries, please contact [email@example.com](aabdalla@aimsammi.org).